uclaacm/hackschool-f20/session-7-intro-react/README.md

 in the corresponding `props` object

 ---
-Our instagram app is halfway to being complete.
-One of the defining features of instagram is that people can like posts and leave comments.
+Our Instascam app is almost complete.
+However, one of the defining features of the real Instagram that we are copying is that people can like posts and leave comments.

 This new feature means that _each instance_ of `<InstaPost />` will have to update a like count and comment section on